small-hack/argocd-apps/postgres/backups/README.md

     '$system_info')"
   ```

-## Create a B2 Bucket
+## Prepare external Storage in B2

-- Create a new bucket
+1. Create a new bucket
-- Create a new application key
+2. Create a new application key
-- Create an external secret
+3. Save the bucket's endpoint URL and Name for the next step

-## Create an External Secret
+## Prepare the External Secrets

 ```yaml
 ---